 For one of my favorite chicken dishes, try my Chicken Tikka Masala recipe.
 An awesome chicken dish.

 Leave the chicken in the fridge until ready to use.

 Be careful of dripping juices.
 Clean up immediately.

 Do not wash raw chicken (which prevents cross-contamination).

 Wash all utensils and cutting boards (if applicable).

 If marinating the chicken, make sure you toss the juices before you cook.
 Don't ever use the juice from the marinade.

 The capsaicin in hot peppers is what makes peppers hot.
 If you handle hot peppers gloveless, it’s a guarantee that you’re in for a nasty case of chili burn, both on your fingers and anywhere you rub.
 Like your face.
 Ouch!

-You will need the following ingredients to make this chili in your Instant Pot: Vegetable Oil, Yellow Onion, Jalapeño, Garlic Cloves, Chili Powder, Salt, Ground Cumin, Dried Oregano, Ground Black Pepper, Red Pepper Flakes, Low Sodium Chicken Broth, Boneless Skinless Chicken Thighs, cut into 1 inch pieces, Mexican Hominy and Pinto Beans.
+You will need the following ingredients to make this Chicken Chili recipe in your Instant Pot Pressure Cooker (see recipe card for quantities): Vegetable Oil, Yellow Onion, Jalapeño, Garlic Cloves, Chili Powder, Salt, Ground Cumin, Dried Oregano, Ground Black Pepper, Red Pepper Flakes, Low Sodium Chicken Broth, Boneless Skinless Chicken Thighs, White Hominy and Pinto Beans.
 Optional: All Purpose Flour, Fresh Cilantro, Lime Wedges.

 🥣 How to Make this Instant Pot Hearty Chicken Chili